 Unfortunately, we see many examples of cavity wall insulation in houses that were unsuitable for one or a combination of the reasons above.
 We also see damp problems occurring in houses that were suitable for cavity wall insulation but have just been poorly treated by the insulation installers; leaving void areas and unfilled holes that attract damp problems.
 Technical failures are monitored by the energy companies and recorded as 15-17%.

-Important: If you think that cavity wall insulation has been installed incorrectly or that your property displays one of the above characteristics and you have experienced problems (most usually damp problems) please let us know.
+Important: If you think that cavity wall insulation has been installed incorrectly or that your property displays one of the above characteristics and you have experienced cavity wall insulation problems (most usually damp problems) please let us know.
 It may be that the cavity wall insulation needs to be extracted or removed.

 New Build Cavity Wall Insulation